-Is Alcohol-Free Wine Vegan? – Best 10 Reviewed
+Is Alcohol-Free Wine Vegan?
+Plus 10 Of The Best To Try

 Everyone knows that wine is made from fermenting crushed grapes, so it would seem like a reasonable expectation that wine would be vegan.
 Unfortunately, it's not that simple.

 Even though wine is made from fermenting grapes, not all alcohol-free wines are vegan.
 Some wines use animal sourced ingredients during the latter stages of production making these unsuitable for vegans.
 However, there are a number of vegan alcohol-free wines on offer for you to choose from.

-Here we have a look at what makes some wines non-vegan and the vegan friendly alternatives on offer, followed by review of our 10 best vegan alcohol-free wines.
+Here we have a look at what makes some wines non-vegan and the vegan friendly alternatives on offer, followed by 10 of the best vegan alcohol-free wines for you to try.

 Veganism is a philosophy that goes beyond just not eating animal-based products.
 It expands into avoiding using products that are animal derived, whatever their use.
 This can include clothing, furniture, and many other products.

 To explore what makes alcohol-free wine vegan, we’ll use the Vegan Society’s definition of vegan for food and drink:

 In dietary terms it denotes the practice of dispensing with all products derived wholly or partly from animals.

 In other words, as long as an alcohol-free wine doesn’t contain anything that’s derived from an animal-based product, it can be classed as vegan.